arobson/hyperl/README.md

 ```

 ## Adding To Your Supervisor
-At the moment, Hyperl includes a gen_server to keep around calculated routes (so that they aren't recalculated for every request).
-This is a little gross but until I work out a better approach, this is how to spin it up:
+At the moment, Hyperl includes a gen_server that owns the ETS table where route maps are stored.
+This is done partly to prevent constant re-calculation of routes for every request and also to put ETS ownership someplace stable.
+In the future there will probably be calls added to the route_server to make it worth while.

 ```erlang
 MetadataModules = [parent], %% the list of metadata resources